-One of the core principles to high intensity training and many other fitness programs is to record your workouts.
+One of the core principles of high-intensity training and many other fitness programs is to record your workouts.
 I remember reading years ago that strength coach Charles Poliquin wants to see at least 6 months of workout data before he takes you on as a client.
 That may or may not be true, but the story always stuck with me.
 Back when I had a home gym, I recorded every workout.
 I have years of data.

-My home gym had a huge white board, where I recorded workouts.
+My home gym had a huge whiteboard, where I recorded workouts.
 Later this data was moved to a notebook.
-The board allowed me see weeks of data at a glance.
+The board allowed me to see weeks of data at a glance.

 More Data, More Injuries

 My personal experience with recording workouts is that it never improved my fitness over a longer time frame.
 In fact, I believe it actually led to more injuries.
 When I was in my home gym looking at numbers listening to Marilyn Manson blasting through the speakers, I got overconfident.
 I’d either try to do too much volume or too much weight.
 I’d use prior weeks of data as proof that I was capable of that and more.
 I became more focused on the numbers and beating them than listening to my body.
 This is before I understood recoverability as well as I do today.
 The result was I’d often push myself too far and hurt myself.

 When I sold the house and returned to the Glitter Gyms, I stopped collecting data.
 My numbers went down, but so did my injuries.
 I fell into a predictable boring limbo, but at least I wasn’t getting hurt.
 Also, I realized I never liked recording numbers.
 By listening to my body and not numbers in a notebook, my progress was slower, but it was more sustainable.